bigbigmdm/SFP-Master/README.md

 `sudo apt-get install udev`

-For compilling and installing the SFP-Master type:
+To build and install the SFP-Master enter:

-`sudo ./builb_all.sh`
+`sudo ./build_all.sh`

-For uninstalling type:
+To uninstall, enter:

 `sudo ./uninstall.sh`